0xkrt26/math_behind_security/implementations/ciphers/kasiski_vig.md

 And as a person who encrypted the original text, I can assure you the key is either a word or a phrase, not just gibberish.

-*This could have worked, though, if our text sample were longer.*

-This is why we should take a look not at just one most common letter but preferably 3-4 of them.
+This would have worked, if our text sample were longer.
+But since it's not, we should take a look not at just one most common letter but preferably 3-4 of them.
 From here we have two options.

 ### Option 1.